 Dance to legendary dances and listen to the ancient traditional songs and folk tales.

-This community visit can be embedded on an itinerary to track gorillas in Bwindi impenetrable Forest National park.
+This community visit can be embedded on an itinerary for Gorilla Trekking in Bwindi Impenetrable Forest National Park.
 Book a trip with www.jewelsafaris.com and experience the unique lifestyle of the Batwa people.